LLLiuS/MyFirstEssay/readme.txt

-git is a platform to share our code. it,s my first time use it.
+Git is a distributed version control system.
+Git is free software.